 Well, it finally happened.
 Something I told myself would never happen to me, just happened last night.
 Noah cut his hair!
 Cue the world’s tiniest violin.
 Why do I say that?
 Because I know that so many other moms have been down this road before.
 But that didn’t make it any easier!

 So why do I want to talk about it?
 Because it’s a moment in time that allowed for growth.
 I learned a lesson from it and, as with many of my life lessons, I like to share those lessons with you all!
 As parents, we need to practice grace, patience and forgiveness daily!
 And not just with our children.
+If we can implement these daily practices to help shape our parenting, I think we’d be proud of our journey in Parenthood.

 The Final Cut